techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-text-messages-from-xiaomi-redmi-12-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Dr.Fone's phone transfer feature makes **switching data from Xiaomi Redmi 12 to iPhone** easier than you can imagine.
 Just follow these simple steps:

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://facebook-clips.techidaily.com/new-understanding-facebooks-real-time-content-restrictions/"><u>[New] Understanding Facebook's Real-Time Content Restrictions</u></a></li>
+<li><a href="https://eaxpv-info.techidaily.com/updated-how-to-extract-youtube-media-directly-for-2024/"><u>[Updated] How to Extract YouTube Media Directly for 2024</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/2024-approved-youtubes-tagging-system-unveiled/"><u>2024 Approved YouTube's Tagging System Unveiled</u></a></li>
+<li><a href="https://win-forum.techidaily.com/beat-the-windows-explorer-malfunction-effective-strategies-to-prevent-crashes-7-ways/"><u>Beat the Windows Explorer Malfunction: Effective Strategies to Prevent Crashes (7 Ways)</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-unfortunately-contacts-has-stopped-error-on-xiaomi-redmi-note-13-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix Unfortunately, Contacts Has Stopped Error on Xiaomi Redmi Note 13 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-videos-from-vivo-s18e-to-ipad-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Videos from Vivo S18e to iPad | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-itel-p55plus-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from Itel P55+ to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-transfer-music-from-honor-90-gt-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Transfer Music from Honor 90 GT to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-8-ways-to-transfer-photos-from-poco-f5-pro-5g-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 8 Ways to Transfer Photos from Poco F5 Pro 5G to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-easiest-guide-how-to-clone-samsung-galaxy-s23-tactical-edition-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Easiest Guide How to Clone Samsung Galaxy S23 Tactical Edition Phone? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-apps-from-xiaomi-13-ultra-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Apps from Xiaomi 13 Ultra to Another | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-honor-100-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Honor 100 to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-realme-narzo-60-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Realme Narzo 60 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/secure-uninterrupted-power-for-your-laptop-quality-charger-at-a-steep-discount-now-cnet/"><u>Secure Uninterrupted Power for Your Laptop: Quality Charger at a Steep Discount Now | CNET</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/the-students-guide-to-enhancing-research-skills-with-chatgpt-tips-and-tricks/"><u>The Student's Guide to Enhancing Research Skills with ChatGPT: Tips & Tricks</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/unveiling-the-benefits-of-d-link-powerline-av-2000-user-friendly-installation-and-enhanced-data-transfer-efficiency/"><u>Unveiling the Benefits of D-Link Powerline AV 2000: User-Friendly Installation and Enhanced Data Transfer Efficiency</u></a></li>
+<li><a href="https://ai-voice-clone.techidaily.com/updated-2024-approved-best-video-translator-app-for-pc-cannot-miss/"><u>Updated 2024 Approved Best Video Translator App for PC Cannot Miss</u></a></li>
+</ul></div>